clusterio/clusterio/docs/writing-plugins.md

 for setting up positional and optional arguments to commands).
-The `handler` is an async function that's invoked when the command is executed and it's passed the parsed command line arguments and a reference to the `Control` class of clusterctl.
+The `handler` is an async function that's invoked when the command is executed and it's passed the parsed command line arguments and a reference to the `Control` class of clusterioctl.
 It's possible to optain a reference to the plugin class with `control.plugins.get(info.name)`.

-Note that messages sent from clusterctl needs to have `"control-master"` as a part of the links array for it to be accepted by the master server, see [Defining Link Messages](#defining-link-messages) for how to define the messages that can be sent to the master.
+Note that messages sent from clusterioctl needs to have `"control-master"` as a part of the links array for it to be accepted by the master server, see [Defining Link Messages](#defining-link-messages) for how to define the messages that can be sent to the master.

-To have the command tree become part of clusterctl it needs to be added to the rootCommand tree in `addCommands` callback of the Control plugin:
+To have the command tree become part of clusterioctl it needs to be added to the rootCommand tree in `addCommands` callback of the Control plugin:

     const plugin = require("@clusterio/lib/plugin");